polar-app/polar-app/Referral-Design.md

 ## TODO

+- the referred user basically gets a full month extra in their trial... when they are ready.

-- how do we handle granting referrals to new uses and handle trials.
+- how do we handle granting referrals to new users and handle trials.

     - the main issue is that we would need to capture credit card details and UNTIL they have given us credit card details we're not really certain they are 'converted' users...